chatwoot/docs/docs/handbook/marketing/guidelines-taking-product-screenshots-or-screencasts.md

     ### **Let’s see an example**

-    I want to illustrate “how to add a personal message signature.”
-I’ll give you four options below:
+    Let us illustrate “how to add a personal message signature.”
+Look at the four options below:

     **I.**